-The Remote Proposal Submission (RPS) system is found at http://cxc.harvard.edu/cgi-bin/RPS/Chandra\Budget/RPS.pl.
+The Remote Proposal Submission (RPS) system is found at http://cxc.harvard.edu/cgi-bin/RPS/Chandra Budget/RPS.pl.
 This must be used for electronic submission of the Cost Proposal Cover Page and Budget Forms.
-The Budget Justification, List of Current or Currently Proposed Research Support, and the proposing institution's negotiated indirect cost rate agreement shall also be submitted electronically.
+The Budget Justification and List of Current or Currently Proposed Research Support, shall also be submitted electronically.
+[Note: Other required cost proposal documents need only be submitted with the hard copy.]
 In order to do this, after submitting the Cost Proposal Cover Page and Budget Forms, click on the "Budget Justification" button and attach the Budget Justification and List of Current or Currently Proposed Research Support.
 After submitting electronically, selecting the PDF button on the RPS will return a PDF file containing the Cover and Budget forms.
 This can be used, along with the uploaded PDF files, for the hardcopy submission.

-Each proposing PI should submit, through their institution, a single Stage 2 cost proposal, for each approved project, containing his/her own budget requests and include the budget requests of any Co-Is seeking funding in Section J of the Budget Form.
+Each proposing PI should submit, through their primary institution, a single Stage 2 cost proposal, for each approved project, containing his/her own budget requests and include the budget requests of any Co-Is seeking funding in Section J of the Budget Form.
 If there are more than three separately funded Co-Is, the total of all Co-I requests should be provided in Section J of the Budget Form and the breakdown for each separately funded Co-I must be provided in the Budget Justification.

 Co-Is shall provide the PI with the necessary budget information to be included in Section J of the PI's budget form.
-Co-Is shall submit their cost proposal through their institution following the same procedures as the PI.
+Co-Is shall submit their cost proposal through their primary institution following the same procedures as the PI, but indicating they are a Co-I in the RPS form.